GoogleCloudPlatform/ai-on-gke/best-practices/gke-batch-refarch/README.md

    <img src="./images/kueue_dash_2.png" width="800">

-6. **Deploying compact placement workloads:** Switch to the `compact_placement` directory and run the `deploy_workloads.sh` script.
+6. **Deploying compact placement workloads:** Switch to the `compact_placement` directory and run the `create_workloads.sh` script.
 This script will connect to the cluster and deploy one Job from each team at a time until all teams have four compactly placed Jobs submitted (job-0 through job-3).

    ```bash
    cd $HOME/ai-on-gke/best-practices/gke-batch-refarch/compact_placement && \